gve-sw/gve_devnet_webex_devices_executive_room_voice_activated_switching_macro/README.md

 - Added versioning in the macro comments (currently at version 2.1.1)
 - Added event handling for PresenterTrack so automation with automatically turn off and then resume if you invoke presenterTrack during a call.
 No need to do it manually.

+5/23/23 Updates for version 2.1.2:

+- Corrected event handling for PresenterTrack so automation with automatically turn off and then resume if you invoke presenterTrack during a call even if in side-by-side mode.

 ## Contacts

 - Gerardo Chaves (gchaves@cisco.com)